MinistrBob/MyStudyUAI/README.md

 # MyStudyUAI
-My studies at the university of artificial intelligence
+My studies at the University of Artificial Intelligence